 What is Follicular Lymphoma?

 Follicular lymphoma is a type of incurable blood cancer that affects the lymph nodes (or glands).
-It is the second most common type of non-Hodgkin’s lymphoma and the most common type of slow-growing lymphoma.
+It is the second most common type of non-Hodgkin lymphoma and the most common type of slow-growing lymphoma.

-Follicular lymphoma is a type of blood cancer characterised by the abnormal growth of white blood cells within the lymph nodes, leading to the formation of clumps called follicles.
+Follicular lymphoma is a type of blood cancer characterized by the abnormal growth of white blood cells within the lymph nodes, leading to the formation of clumps called follicles.
 These follicles can be found in lymph nodes throughout the body, but often do not cause symptoms until they reach an advanced stage.

 For this reason, many doctors describe FL as highly treatable, but difficult (if not impossible) to cure.
 But at the Follicular Lymphoma Foundation, we believe that with dedicated fundraising, research and development, a cure is just around the corner.